-Our draft decision is to continue basing notified prices for residential and small business customers on the costs of supply in south east Queensland.
-We consider this decision is
+Our final decision is to continue basing notified prices for residential and small business customers on the costs of supply in south east Queensland.
+We consider this decision is appropriate because it is consistent with the Queensland Government's UTP, and it avoids the potentially large price increases associated with the other approaches.